Diamond & CBN Specifications

 Monocrystalline diamonds are generally produced using high-pressure, high-temperature (HPHT) methods or chemical vapor deposition (CVD).
 These processes mimic the natural formation of diamonds in the Earth's crust or create the ideal conditions for diamond growth.

-• HPHT Method: This process involves subjecting carbon to extreme pressure and temperature, encouraging the formation of single-crystal diamond.
+• check icon HPHT Method: This process involves subjecting carbon to extreme pressure and temperature, encouraging the formation of single-crystal diamond.

-• CVD Method: This method involves creating a plasma of carbon-based gases that deposit onto a substrate, allowing for the growth of single-crystal diamond.
+• check icon CVD Method: This method involves creating a plasma of carbon-based gases that deposit onto a substrate, allowing for the growth of single-crystal diamond.

 What is the application for Monocrystalline Diamond?